 Our full article about invisible braces contains a lot more information about Invisalign and other popular brands.

-If you’re interested in Invisalign treatment, did you know you can get a Smile Assessment in just two minutes?
-This free online service from Invisalign lets you discover whether you’re a suitable candidate for Invisalign treatment, without you needing to visit a dentist.
-Click below to get started.
+If you’re interested in clear braces treatment, did you know you can complete our Smile Test in just two minutes?
+This free online service from Dentaly lets you discover whether you’re a suitable candidate for this type of treatment, without you needing to visit a dentist.
+Fill out the form below to get started.

 Types of Invisalign braces